10 Legal Requirements for Starting a Small Business

 If you are planning on operating nationally or providing online services, you may want to consider getting your business name trademarked.
 A DBA name or incorporated business name will not offer brand protection in the 49 states where your business is not registered.
 While trademarking is not a requirement, it will provide stronger protection for your brand.
 This process involves applying for a trademark with the U.S. Patent and Trademark Office.
 If you do want to pursue a trademark, start by conducting a comprehensive search to make sure the name you want to use is available.

 The easiest way to apply for an EIN is online via the IRS EIN Assistant.
-If you operate as a sole proprietorship or single member LLC, you are not required to obtain an EIN, although obtaining one is a way to create additional separation between business and personal liability and it will shield your social security number on business doucments and help protest against identity theft.
+If you operate as a sole proprietorship or single member LLC, you are not required to obtain an EIN, although obtaining one is a way to create additional separation between business and personal liability and it will shield your social security number on business documents and help protect against identity theft.

-5. Get Required Business Permits and Licenses
+6. Obtain Required Business Permits and Licenses

 Just like any other business, independent contractors must obtain proper permits and licenses.
 Depending on your industry and where your business is located, you may need to be licensed on the federal level as well as on the state or local level.
 Federal licenses are required for businesses involved in any sort of activity that is supervised and regulated by a federal agency.
 State licensing and permits will vary depending on location.